arielhernandezcl/reverse-proxy-ssl-autoconfig-tool/USAGE_EXAMPLES.md

 ## Multiple Applications Setup

-### Setting up multiple domains/subdomains
+### Setting up multiple domains/subdomains with same web server type

-For multiple applications on the same server:
+For multiple applications on the same server using auto-detection:

 1. **Application 1**: